AdobeDocs/experience-manager-64.en/help/forms/using/wip/introduction-to-automated-form-conversion-service.md

 discoiquuid: 905a2c15-3f4c-47a6-bc42-a06776d66cfd
 ---

-# Automated Forms Conversion service{#automated-forms-conversion-service}
+# Automated Forms Conversion service {#automated-forms-conversion-service}

 Speed up the conversion of print forms to adaptive forms